turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 ### yarn

-If you haven't already, we we need to install the `yarn` package manager.
+If you haven't already, we need to install the `yarn` package manager.
 The example code we're working with uses `yarn` as its build tool.
 Run this  command to install `yarn`:

 ```
 npm i -g yarn